-- 1. Meal Planning - 2.
-Planning a day's diet for adult man and women (sedentary/ moderate/ heavy worker) - 3.
-Planning a day's diet for pregnancy women

-- 4. Preparing low cost infants-weaning foods. - 5.
-Planning and preparing of a day's diet for a school going child with special emphasis on packed lunches - 6.
-Planning and preparation of a day's diet for an adolescent girl and boy- Early, middle and Late Adolescence - 7.
-Planning and preparing a day's diet for a senior citizen.(geriatric diet)
+- 1. Meal planning - 2.
+Planning a day's diet for and adult man and women (sedentary/ moderate/heavy worker) - 3.
+Planning a day's diet for pregnancy women. - 4.
+Preparing low-cost weaning foods for Infants. - 5.
+Planning and preparing of a day's diet for a school going child with special emphasis on packed lunches.